kercle/cassidoid/Readme.md

 - [x] Naive Integration with simple rules
 - [ ] More advanced integration
 - [ ] Matrix/Vector operations
-- [ ] Plotting and dynamical variables for dashboards
+- [ ] Numerical evaluation and dynamical variables for dashboards
 - [ ] Numerical integration and ODE/PDE solving
 - [ ] Numerical solver for equations
 - [ ] UI maybe with Tauri